bettercyber/aws/s3-bucket-access-logging.md

 # S3 Bucket Server Access Logging

-Enable S3 bucket access logging as follows:
+Enable S3 bucket server access logging as follows:

 1. Log in to the AWS Console, navigate to S3, and select **Buckets**